CODE FOR COACHES

 8. Teach your players to respect the other players, their coach and the referee.

-12. After the game, teams line up to congratulate each other.
-1
+10. As a sign of sportsmanship, teams line up after the game to congratulate each other.

 CODE FOR PARENTS Back to Top

 1. Do not force an unwilling child to participate in sports.

 2. Remember that children are involved in organized sports for their enjoyment, not yours.

 3. Encourage your child to always play by the rules and to be a team player.